TGRGIT/basis-data-export/README.md

 Utility that exports and saves your Basis B1 device's uploaded sensor data.
 You can learn more about Basis at [http://www.mybasis.com/](http://www.mybasis.com/)

+This repository is a fork of the original by btroia, just modified to output the metrics to STDOUT instead

 ## Instructions

 In order to use this script, you must already have a Basis account (and a Basis B1 band).